richard-flint/wordle_solver/README.md

 The online version of the web application can be found at [solvewordle.com](www.solvewordle.com)

 **Note: This app is under active development.** This includes both the backend algorithms that "solve" the Wordle puzzle, and the frontend user interface.
-The current version of the app is nonetheless available at [solvewordle.com](www.solvewordle.com) and should work if installed as instructed below.
+The current version of the app is nonetheless available at [solvewordle.com](www.solvewordle.com).
+You can also clone this repo and run (and edit!) the app locally, and there are some instructions for how to do this below.

 # Basic overview of web app
 The web app currently allows users to select one of four backend algorithms: